Corset Fetish

 - 1790s: The modern sense of "corset" as a stiff, supporting and constricting undergarment becomes established in English.

-- 1850s–1890s: The corset becomes a charged object of medical and moral debate.
+- 1850s–1860s: The corset becomes a charged object of medical and moral debate.
 The dress-reform movement campaigns against tightlacing; physicians link lifelong wear to deformity and difficult births (see the Royal College of Surgeons' account, which notes a deformed rib cage from the late nineteenth century preserved in the Hunterian Museum).

 - 1960s onward: Corsets survive chiefly in fetish, burlesque, goth and alternative-fashion subcultures as outerwear, with periodic mainstream revivals of corset-inspired tops that usually lack real boning.

-Clinical lineage of the fetish
+Clinical lineage

 In practice

-The interest is expressed through wearing or viewing corsets, through tightlacing (the gradual, progressive reduction of the laced waist over time) and through the enveloping, restrictive feeling the garment provides.
+The interest is expressed through wearing or viewing corsets, through tightlacing (the gradual, progressive reduction of the laced waist over weeks and months) and through the enveloping, restrictive feeling the garment provides.
 For some the focus is the visual transformation of the figure; for others it is the constant, contained pressure on the torso, an emphasis that overlaps with broader interests in restriction and bondage.
 The aesthetic and tactile pleasures of structured materials connect it closely to latex and leather interests, while its association with intimate foundation wear links it to lingerie.

 Psychology